anthonyjwwong/FCC-Weather-App/README.md

 ## Project
 This is a project from freecodecamp.

-Basically it's a weather app that takes the user geolocation and then shows the weather currently.
+## Tech involved
+1. HTML5 Geolocation - To get the user's current location.
+2. FreeCodeCamp's weather api - To get the current weather information in your city using the longitude and latitude from the Geolocation.

 ## Use
 If you want to use it, you can either download the files, right click on index.html and load it up in your favorite browser,<br>